-For us, research means being empathetic and valuing knowledge that is found in our community.
-In particular, we seek the knowledge and guidance of youth and young adults experiencing housing instability and who live, work, or learn here in this neighborhood.
+Youth and young adults in the U District form the foundation of our work.
+We seek the knowledge and guidance of young people experiencing housing instability and who live, work, or learn here in this neighborhood.
 The work we do is intentionally open-ended, flexible, and continually evolving in response to what we learn.
 Our methods include community mapping, focus groups, digital storytelling, and individual interviews.
 We engage in these research methods through a combination of our seasonal Pop-Up Cafes and through partnership with existing service providers in the U District.

 The information we gather will help us design a multifaceted space that is unprecedented in the Pacific Northwest.
 Although our research is not finished, we already know that the Doorway Project is a place for learning and for sharing resources between service providers.
 It is a place where the UW can actively engage in the community and facilitate connections.
 It is a place where everyone has a seat at the table and a voice in the conversation.
-It is a place to be __________.